Go to main content

-In this tutorial we'll go step by step studing the rules to write XHTML documents, while showing wich HTML syntaxes represent a violation of the new standards.
-I'll also give an idea of where XHTML come from and why there was a need for a change.
+We'll go step by step studding the rules to write XHTML documents, while showing which HTML syntax represent a violation of the XHTML standards.
+We'll also give an idea of where XHTML come from and why there was a need for a change.
 Finally you'll learn to write XHTML code and check if your code is valid (i.e., it obey the standard).

 History and origin